MatthewShoreWeb/WebScript-Coursework3/docs/REFLECTION.md

 4. I decided to put all of my program files within a "public" folder.
 The reason for this is because it makes them easier to find for someone wanting to access them.
 Also it means in my server I can tell the server to simply server all the files inside of the public folder in one line.

 ## Conclusion

+Overall, I have learnt a significant amount from undertaking this coursework.
+It has taught me a significant amount about both client-side and server-side programming.
+It has made me think more about how I layout and design the a system as well as made technologys such as Node JS and AJAX a lot clearer to me than they were previously.
+Overall, this has been a great development oppertunity for me in web programming.